jacoscaz/treesandrobots.github.io/_syslog/2023-02-25-sea-of-tranquility.md

 ---
-title: Sea of Tranquility by Emility St. John Mandel
+title: "Sea of Tranquility by Emility St. John Mandel"
 description: Book review
+tags: "books"
 ---

 [Sea of Tranquility][1] by [Emily St. John Mandel][2] is a glorious celebration